-In every issue of our journal you will find Case of the Month which we will select among submitted ones.
-Everyone who is using MEDICAL MASSAGE PROTOCOLs in their practice may submit their cases for the review and we will share with our readers the best one in every new issue.
+In every issue of our Journal, you will find the Case of the Month, which we will select from the submitted ones.
+Everyone who uses MEDICAL MASSAGE PROTOCOLs in their practice may submit their cases for review, and we will share the best one with our readers in every new issue.

-We didn’t receive interesting submission to the Case of the Month for this issue of Journal of Massage Science.
-However we don’t want readers to miss the potentially important practical information from this section.
-This is why we decided to share with you interesting case from our clinic.
+We didn’t receive an interesting submission to the Case of the Month for this issue of the Journal of Massage Science.
+However, we don’t want readers to miss the potentially important practical information from this section.
+This is why we decided to share with you an interesting case from our clinic.

 Initial Complains

-Originally the patient was treated at our clinic 3 years ago for the Lower Back Pain and Sciatic Nerve Neuralgia as a result of tension in the piriformis muscle.
-His initial symptoms were on the left side and consisted of intense lower back and gluteal pain which radiated to the left leg and to the top of the left foot.
-His treatment was successful and he came in periodically for supportive sessions.
+Originally, the patient was treated at our clinic 3 years ago for Lower Back Pain and Sciatic Nerve Neuralgia as a result of tension in the piriformis muscle.
+His initial symptoms were on the left side and consisted of intense lower back and gluteal pain, which radiated to the left leg and the top of the left foot.
+His treatment was successful, and he attended sessions periodically for support.

-In January of 2010 he noticed a tingling on the left side of the penis head.
-Initially he didn’t pay attention because he had a lot of personal issues to deal with.
-In a course of a month he noticed the spread of tingling along the shaft of the penis while the head started to feel numb.
-He went to his family physician who ordered several tests and all were normal.
+Several months ago, he noticed a tingling on the left side of his penis’ head.
+Initially, he didn’t pay attention because he had numerous personal issues to deal with.
+In a month, he noticed the spread of tingling along the shaft while the head started to feel numb.
+He went to his family physician, who ordered several tests, and all of them were normal.
 His family doctor sent him to see a urologist.
-While waiting for the appointment for the urologist he noticed a decrease of the blood flow during the erection.
+While waiting for the appointment with the urologist, he noticed a decrease in blood flow during the erection.
 The patient became greatly frustrated.
-Urologist didn’t find any pathological abnormalities and recommended him to see a neurologist and prescribed Viagra.
-The medication restored the blood flow but there weren’t any changes in the decreased sensitivity.
+The urologist didn’t find any pathological abnormalities and recommended him to see a neurologist, and prescribed Viagra.
+The medication restored the blood flow, but there were no changes in the decreased sensitivity.

-Further examination and almost a month of tests by neurologist didn’t reveal any abnormalities.
-Considering emotional stress of divorce the neurologist concluded that the patient suffers from so-called conversion disorder.
-In such cases, the emotional or psychological problems the patient experienced converse into various somatic of visceral abnormalities.
-His advice was to continue to take Viagra and the condition would normalize by itself after his family issues had been resolved.
+Further examination and almost a month of tests by a neurologist didn’t reveal any abnormalities.
+Considering the emotional stress of divorce, the neurologist concluded that the patient suffers from a so-called conversion disorder.
+In such cases, the emotional or psychological problems the patient experienced convert into various somatic or visceral abnormalities.
+His advice was to continue to take Viagra, start to see a psychologist, and the condition would normalize by itself after his family issues had been resolved.

-Initially the patient became optimistic but soon the clinical picture dramatically worsened.
-The medication wasn’t able to maintain the blood flow and tingling and numbness spread to the scrotum.
-At this point he decided to visit our clinic because he had became greatly frustrated and was desperate for help.
+Initially, the patient became optimistic, but soon the clinical picture dramatically worsened.
+The medication wasn’t able to maintain the blood flow, and tingling and numbness spread to the scrotum.
+At this point, he decided to visit our clinic because he had become greatly frustrated and was desperate for help.

 Clinical Examination

 The patient didn’t complain about any significant lower back pain.
-He felt tightness of the hamstring muscles.
-He also noticed an uncomfortable sensation of heaviness in the area between the anus and root of the penis.
-He felt constant need to change position while sitting in a chair otherwise these sensation became very uncomfortable.
+He felt the tightness in the hamstring muscles.
+He also noticed an uncomfortable sensation of heaviness in the area between the anus and the root of the penis.
+He felt a constant need to change position while sitting in a chair; otherwise, these sensations became very uncomfortable.

-During examination of the lower back he exhibited a positive Withdrawal Sign when moderate pressure was applied in the area of the left sacro-iliac joint.
-There was lesser intensity of pain at the insertion of the tendon of the lumbar erectors into the sacrum.
+During examination of the lower back, he exhibited a positive Withdrawal Sign when moderate pressure was applied in the area of the left sacro-iliac joint.
+There was a lesser intensity of pain at the insertion of the tendons of the lumbar erectors into the sacrum.

 The overall muscle tone of the hamstring muscles on the left side was significantly higher when compared to the right side.
-However there weren’t any trigger points detected.
+However, no trigger points were detected.

-Considering his history of the lower back pain and sciatica we decided to approach his condition using a combination of MEDICAL MASSAGE PROTOCOLs for the Lumbalgia (i.e. lower back pain) as a result of tension in the lumbar erectors and Sacroiliitis.
+Considering his history of lower back pain and sciatica, we decided to approach his condition using a combination of MEDICAL MASSAGE PROTOCOLs for the Lumbalgia (i.e., lower back pain) as a result of tension in the lumbar erectors and Sacroiliitis.

-We also recommended that the patient actively stimulate skin in all areas with decreased sensitivity.
-The patient started to use intense friction, pinching, compression, electric vibration and alternate application of ice and heat to all affected areas on the penis and scrotum.
+We also recommended that the patient actively stimulate the skin in all areas with decreased sensitivity.
+The patient started to use intense friction, pinching, compression, electric vibration, and alternate application of ice and heat to all affected areas on the penis and scrotum.

 MEDICAL MASSAGE PROTOCOL

-We used this combined protocol for three sessions with one day breaks before the patient noticed increased blood flow and the appearance of what he described as ‘spontaneous erections’ during the day without any erotic stimuli.
-This was a very promising outcome and the patient became very excited about potential improvement of his health.
+We used this combined protocol for three sessions with one-day breaks before the patient noticed increased blood flow and the appearance of what he described as ‘spontaneous erections’ during the day without any erotic stimuli.
+This was a very promising outcome, and the patient became very excited about the potential improvement of his health.

-The blood flow continued to improve and he was able to achieve erection without taking Viagra or Cialis.
-However he felt he needed to take medication because he still had problems with maintaining an erection during intercourse.
+The blood flow continued to improve, and he was able to achieve an erection without taking Viagra or Cialis.
+However, he felt he needed to take medication because he still had problems with maintaining an erection during intercourse.

-The patient mentioned that the sensation of the heaviness inside of the pelvis is not getting better.
-Considering that this sensation was more likely to be a result of tension in the pelvic floor diaphragm we taught the patient to use modified Kiegel’s exercise twice daily.
+The patient mentioned that the sensation of heaviness in the pelvis is not getting better.
+Considering that this sensation was more likely a result of tension in the pelvic floor diaphragm, we instructed the patient to perform modified Kegel exercises twice daily.

-The blood flow completely restored and the patient didn’t feel numbness in scrotum.
-However the numbness along the shaft of the penis and especially the head didn’t change at all.
-The patient was able to maintain an erection without medication but he felt that he didn’t have satisfaction because half of the penis remained numb.
-Also, the sensation of heaviness disappeared after self-application of modified Kiegel’s exrecise.
+The blood flow was completely restored, and the patient no longer felt numbness in the scrotum.
+However, the numbness along the shaft of the penis and especially the head didn’t change at all.
+The patient was able to maintain an erection without medication, but he felt that he didn’t have satisfaction because half of his penis remained numb.
+Also, the sensation of heaviness disappeared after self-application of modified Kiegel’s exercise.

-Despite all of our efforts the sensitivity along the penis didn’t improve a bit.
-Considering the lack of the progress in this area at the beginning of the 10th session we decided to re-examine current clinical symptoms and adjust the treatment protocol.
+Despite all of our efforts, the sensitivity along the penis didn’t improve a bit.
+Considering the lack of progress in this area at the beginning of the 10th session, we decided to re-examine current clinical symptoms and adjust the treatment protocol.

-Re-examination showed that the patient didn’t have original clinical symptoms in all areas of lower back and scrotum.
-However the detailed examination of the left gluteal area revealed unusual clinical symptoms.
-The application of the direct pressure along sacrotuberous ligament and especially in the area of the pudendal canal immediately increased the intensity of the symptoms along the shaft and head of the penis.
-Now the increased tone of the hamstring muscles became a very important factor in the treatment.
+Re-examination showed that the patient didn’t have the original clinical symptoms in all areas of the lower back and scrotum.
+However, the detailed examination of the left gluteal area revealed unusual clinical symptoms.
+The application of direct pressure along the sacrotuberous ligament and especially in the area of the pudendal canal immediately increased the intensity of the symptoms along the shaft and head of the penis.
+Now, the increased tone of the hamstring muscles has become an understandable factor and plays a significant role in the treatment.

-To understand the importance of this information I would like to shortly discuss the subject of the pudendal nerve and pudendal canal.
-Fig 1 illustrates the pathway of the right pudendal nerve and the location of the pudendal canal.
-Notice that the pelvis is split in half along the vertical axis therefore, you are looking at the medial side of the right pelvis.
+To understand the importance of this information, I would like to briefly discuss the subject of the pudendal nerve and pudendal canal.
+Figure 1 illustrates the pathway of the right pudendal nerve and the location of the pudendal canal.
+Notice that the pelvis is split in half along the vertical axis; therefore, you are looking at the medial side of the right pelvis.

 Fig. 1.
 Pudendal nerve and pudendal canal

-The pudendal nerve which is also called ‘king of perineum’ originates from S2-S4 spinal segments and it splits from the S2-S4 spinal nerves just before they enter the sacral plexus (see Fig.1).
-After that the pudendal nerve exits the pelvis via the infrapiriformis recess medially to the sciatic nerve (see Fig. 2), and almost immediately it enters the pelvis again through the lesser sciatic foramen and after this the nerve gets into the pudendal canal (see Fig. 1 and Fig. 2) located along the medial surface of the obturator internus muscle.
+The pudendal nerve, which is also called ‘king of the perineum’, originates from S2-S4 spinal segments.
+It splits from the S2-S4 spinal nerves just before they enter the sacral plexus (see Fig. 1).
+After that, the pudendal nerve exits the pelvis via the infrapiriformis recess medially to the sciatic nerve (see Fig. 2).
+Almost immediately, it enters the pelvis again through the lesser sciatic foramen.
+After this, the nerve gets into the pudendal canal (see Fig. 1 and Fig. 2) located along the medial surface of the obturator internus muscle.
+The pudendal nerve provides sensory and motor innervation to sex organs as well as the urinary bladder and anal sphincters.

 Fig. 2.
 Right pudendal nerve on the posterior gluteal area